 Procedures When Applying for a K-1 Fiancé Visa

-If you and your intended (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held -- you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.
+If you and your intended spouse (who lives outside the U.S.) have not yet married -- or have held an informal ceremony that does not count as an official marriage in the location where it was held--you can apply for a temporary (90-day) visa with which the foreign-born fiancé can enter the U.S. in order to hold the wedding.

 The U.S. citizen must start this process.
 To do so, you would file a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Jakarta, Indonesia.
+After USCIS approves the I-129F, it will transfer the case to the National Visa Center in New Hampshire, which eventually will send the case to the U.S. consulate in Jakarta, Indonesia.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending a visa interview with a consular official.
 You, the U.S. petitioner, are allowed to attend this interview, though it is not required.
 If you do attend, you may nevertheless be asked to step out for a portion of the interview.

-After your fiancé’s entry to and your marriage in the U.S., your new spouse can apply to USCIS for a green card, through a process called adjustment of status.
+After your fiancé’s entry to and your marriage in the U.S., your new spouse applies to USCIS for a green card, through a process called adjustment of status.
 The two of you will attend a green card interview at a local USCIS office.

 Procedures for Your Spouse to Come From Indonesia on an Immigrant Visa

 If you and your husband or wife have already married, and your spouse is currently in Indonesia, you would start the green-card application process by filing Form I-130 with USCIS.
 After USCIS approves the I-130, spouses of U.S. citizens can move forward with visa processing.
-Spouses of U.S. permanent residents, however, will hit a delay; they will need to wait (an average of two years) for a visa to become available in their category (2A).
+Spouses of U.S. permanent residents, however, will hit a delay; they will need to wait (an average of up to two years as of 2016) for a visa to become available in their category (2A).

-Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Jakarta, Indonesia.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, your spouse will next go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, a U.S. consulate in Jakarta, Indonesia.
 (As the U.S. petitioner, you may attend, but are not required to.)